Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/display-pages.md

 ## Runtime synchronization

 The server maintains runtime page state for a display.
-Clients rotate locally from that state, while an authorized nearby manual page change is validated by the server and broadcast to authorized viewers.
+Clients rotate locally from that state, while an eligible nearby manual page change is validated by the server and broadcast to clients.
 After a manual change, the default hold is 10 seconds before normal rotation resumes.

 | Situation | Behavior |
 | --- | --- |